AdobeDocs/campaign-standard.en/help/channels/using/configuring-transactional-event.md

    >[!NOTE]
    >
-   >Selecting a targeting enrichment based on the **[!UICONTROL Profile]** resource is mandatory for profile-based events.
+   >Creating a enrichment and selecting a targeting enrichment based on the **[!UICONTROL Profile]** resource are mandatory for profile-based events.

 Once the event and the message are published, this link will allow you to enrich the content of the transactional message.